 Truett-McConnell College places among the top 20% of community colleges in Georgia for:

 - Category Attribute

 - School Resources Percent of students receiving financial aid

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 65 teachers has grown by 41% over five years.
+- The teacher population of 65 teachers has stayed relatively flat over five years.